Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 Will a slow close adapter work on any type of door?

 These dampers are built to be universal for cabinets where the hinge is fully concealed.
 And this includes both face frame and frameless construction.
-However, if you have a surface mounted hinge these *might* work for your doors and the best way to find out is purchasing one to see if it will work.
+However, if you have a surface-mounted hinge, these *might* work for your doors, and the best way to find out is to purchase one to see if it will work.

 How do you adjust soft close dampers?

-Most soft close adapters have a screw that can be used to set the tension of the fluid damper that controls it’s action.
-This is often required for smaller and larger doors to precisely control the speed and closing action of the door.
+Most soft close adapters have a screw that can be used to set the tension of the fluid damper that controls its action.
+This is often required for smaller and larger doors to control the speed and closing action of the door precisely.

 Summary

-While soft closing cabinet doors are great – what about your drawers?
+While soft-closing cabinet doors are great – what about your drawers?
 Well, there are soft close adapters for drawers that you can consider for your project.
-Or, for more ambitious DIY’ers, a number of budget friendly replacement soft close drawer slides.
+Or, for more ambitious DIY’ers, several budget-friendly replacement soft close drawer slides.

 References